Caucasus: Modern period

+Georgian Soviet Socialist Republic in the mid-20th century, when it included a number of territories in the North Caucasus.

 The Southern Caucasus region was unified as a single political entity twice – during the Russian Civil War (Transcaucasian Democratic Federative Republic) from 9 April 1918 to 26 May 1918, and under the Soviet rule (Transcaucasian SFSR) from 12 March 1922 to 5 December 1936.
 Following the dissolution of the Soviet Union in 1991, Georgia, Azerbaijan and Armenia became independent nations.